curdinst/NoPoSplat/DATASETS.md

-## Additional Datasets
+## Test Only Datasets

+### DTU

+You can download processed DTU datasets from [here](https://drive.google.com/file/d/1Bd9il_O1jjom6Lk9NP77K8aeQP0d9eEt/view?usp=drive_link).

+### ScanNet-1500

+For ScanNet-1500, you need to download download `test.npy` [here](https://github.com/zju3dv/LoFTR/blob/master/assets/scannet_test_1500/test.npz) and the corresponding test dataset [here](https://drive.google.com/file/d/1wtl-mNicxGlXZ-UQJxFnKuWPvvssQBwd/view).

+### Others

-We also test our method on DTU and ScanNet++ datasets for novel view synthesis, and ScanNet-1500 for pose estimation.
+We also test our method on ScanNet++ datasets for novel view synthesis.
 We will provide the download link later.

 If you would like to train and/or evaluate on additional datasets, just modify the [data processing scripts](src/scripts) to convert the dataset format.
 Kindly note the [camera conventions](https://github.com/cvg/NoPoSplat/tree/main?tab=readme-ov-file#camera-conventions) used in this codebase.